Why Choose a Mobile Service?

 Yes, if your dog has a condition for which your vet has recommended medicated shampoo, and you provide it, I will be happy to use it per directions.
 Please let me know when you make the appointment so I can schedule accordingly.

 I do not carry medicated shampoos as I’m not qualified to diagnose skin conditions to determine which shampoo is correct.
-I do however, carry a variety of hypo-allergenic and oatmeal shampoos and conditioners for mild skin irritations, as well as Advantage®Flea Control.
+I do however, carry hypo-allergenic shampoo for mild skin irritations, as well as Advantage®Flea Control.

-All my shampoos and conditioners are eco-friendly, and biodegradable.
+All my shampoos are eco-friendly, and biodegradable.
 I use Quadruped Pet Shampoos which have a variety of botanicals including Yucca as my every day shampoo.
-I also carry their Hypo-allergenic and whitening formulations.

 Do I need to provide the extension cord?

 No, I carry my own cords.
 Most outlets are only 40-80 feet from where I park, however I am prepared for longer distances.
 If you have your own cord, please put it away.
 Most people have 16 gauge extension cords.
 I use 12 gauge to minimize electrical resistance.
 The smaller the gauge, the more resistance, and I’d hate to warp your nice cord because it became too hot, especially over the longer distances.
 Also, the less resistance, the quicker your pet dries.
 I don’t use the hair dryer you have in your bathroom.

 How do I find an outlet you can use?

 I will help when I get there.
 Some suggestions are: the garage, an outside outlet.
 Pools, or outside lights sometimes have outlets attached.